mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

 Wait until the new repository or branch is created.
 A link to the new repository or branch will be posted in a comment to this issue.

+NOTE: Requesting a branch is not necessary.
+WrapDB maintainer can create the branch and modify the PR accordingly if the project repository exists.

 ### Add a new wrap